msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 ### User Stories

-For now, I will only scope in the new features instead of the game itself that does the building, riding and rendering.
+For now, I will only scope in the new features instead of the building, riding and rendering.
 These user stories are desired features for the application from the user’s perspective.

 _Account_